Waste not, want not, with your story marketing to create epic customer experiences

 What do those little stories say about you, your leadership and your company?
 Everything!

 Now, can you image 80% of these wonderful tales languishing in legal, H.R. or worse: on someone’s hard drive?

 Today’s world is about participant media.
 Brands no longer own the influence of mass media, because, as Joe has demonstrated with HitRecord.org, the masses are the media.
 They are your storytellers.
 You, as the business leader or communicator, are the story maker.

 Now you can ignite the stories in your company in our Storytelling for Leaders deliberate training program.
-Our first public course begins with an in-person workshop at Park&Co on Friday, May 26, from 9 am to 5 pm.

 Help your best content creators show up every day.
 Learn how to spot, capture and share the stories that will shape the behaviors that create the culture that drives epic performance in your organization, and revenue for your brand.

 After attending Oracle’s Modern Customer Experience, I believe now more than ever, heroic marketing success comes from sharing and celebrating our small stories every single day.